 It’s that as soon as it gets thrown in the mix of everything else, it’s identity is buried in a morass of other details.
 While you may think it will arise from the crystal clear lake you dream of having … it’s actually submerged in quicksand, dark and deep and bubbling at capacity.

 It won’t arise again unless you’ve captured it … written it down somewhere … so that it will be available exactly when you need it.
-(One easy way to create a top-of-mind dashboard is to use mind mapping.
-I’ve provided a sample Executive Dashboard in both PDF and mind map format to help you create a one page summary each week.)

 The brain flunks as a reminder system